LeFLEUR-ui/LeFLEUR-ui/README.md

 <h2 align="center">Marvin Fabricante</h2>

-<p align="center">I'm an aspiring Full-Stack Developer with hands-on experience delivering real-world solutions using TypeScript, React.js, Next.js, NestJS, and PostgreSQL.</p>
+<p align="center">I'm an aspiring Full-Stack Developer with hands-on experience delivering real-world solutions using TypeScript, React.js, NestJS, and PostgreSQL.</p>

 ###

-<p align="center">I design and develop scalable, maintainable applications by applying established software engineering practices, including Clean Architecture, Microservices, OOP, and SOLID principles.
-Passionate about delivering high-quality solutions, I thrive in building robust and efficient systems in Full-Stack Development.</p>
+<p align="center">I build applications that are easy to grow and easy to maintain.
+I follow well-established coding and architectural practices like Clean Architecture, OOP and SOLID Principles ensuring every line of code serves a purpose.</p>

 ###